smfo/whatILearntToday/Mobile/Flutter/widgets/contextAndBuilder.md

         onPressed: () {
           // Fails because Scaffold.of() doesn't find a Scaffold
           // above this widget's context.
-          print(Scaffold.of(context));
+          // As the context refers directly to the Scaffold itself. print(Scaffold.of(context));
         },
         child: Text('hasAppBar'),